ududsha/ududsha/README.md

 **My Motivation**: Build something awesome, useful and creative.
 It's not a matter how big your repo is, it's about the problem you are solving.

-- 🔭 I’m currently working on a mission to help people by solving small problems using the tech I know, one at a time.
+- 🔭 I’m currently working on a mission to help people by solving small problems using softwares, one at a time.
-- 🌱 I’m currently learning ***JavaScript in depth*** to help teach students to learn programming using JavaScript!
+- 🌱 Mastering ***software architecture, clean code and modern web and mobile technologies***.
-- 👯 I’m looking to collaborate on open source projects that fullfills my motovation which i mentioned above!
+- 👯 I’m looking to ***collaborate on open source projects*** and ***opportunities to teach/share*** stuffs what I learned so far!
-- 🤔 I’m looking for help from the people who has ***knowledge***
+- 🤔 I’m looking for help from the people who has ***knowledge*** and willling to share!
 - 💬 Ask me about tech, art, leadership, personal growth, ventures, motivation, and entrepeneurship
-- 📫 How to reach me: ududsha@gmail.com / (+65)88294929
+- 📫 How to reach me: ududsha@gmail.com
 - 😄 Pronouns: Shamen-dra
 - ⚡ Fun fact: I would love to interview people!
 Visit www.thoughtprocess.xyz